techiediaries/techiediaries/_posts/2019/Angular/2019-7-01-angular-lazy-load-module-example.md

 ## Prerequisites

-You need to have Angular CLI 8 installed and an Angular 8 project with routing setup.
+You need to have Angular CLI 9 installed and an [Angular 9 project](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/) with routing setup.

-## Adding an Angular Module
+## Adding an Angular 9 Module

 We can only lazy-load modules in Angular so let's generate a feature module using the Angular CLI: